Questions & Answers

 What is the timeline for review and approval of the proposed development plan put forth by KCPP and Davidon Homes?

-The Sonoma County Supervisors will also consider whether to support the park development with an Open Space matching grant and whether the county will own and operate the park extension.
+The Sonoma County Supervisors will also consider whether to support our acquisition of land for the park extension with an Open Space matching grant and whether the county will own and operate the park extension.

 How can the public weigh in on the two proposed options for the Scott Ranch land?

 Democratically and financially, the community will decide what happens to this land – a 44-acre park with 28 houses built on the north side away from the creek, or a 58-acre park with no houses.
-In the end, if we don’t get City approval AND raise enough money to close escrow on one of those two options, Davidon Homes will still own the entire ranch, zoned for 28 to more than 100 homes, and would retain the right to pursue a larger development at a time of its choosing.
-Therefore, we need to meet the fundraising goals by the deadlines set in the negotiated agreement between KCPP and Davidon.
-Ultimately both the housing and park questions will come to a vote of the Council, probably in early 2019.
+In the end, if we don’t get City approval, Davidon Homes will still own the entire ranch, zoned for 28 to more than 100 homes, and would retain the right to pursue a larger development at a time of its choosing.